GO4KIDDS - Great Outcomes for Kids Impacted by Severe Developmental Disabilities

 PRINCIPAL INVESTIGATOR

-Adrienne Perry, PhD, CPsych, BCBA, is the Principal Investigator for the GO4KIDDS project.
-She is an established researcher and clinician, the Director of Clinical Training for the CPA-accredited Clinical-Developmental Graduate Programme with the Department of Psychology at York University and is on the Council of the College of Psychologists of Ontario.
-She has extensive research experience with children with developmental disabilities and their families, particularly children with autism.
-Dr. Perry has been a consulting psychologist for various agencies including Treatment, Research and Education for Autism and Developmental Disorders (TRE-ADD), the Toronto Partnership for Autism Services (TPAS) and the Ministry of Child and Youth Services.
+Adrienne Perry, PhD, CPsych, BCBA-D, is the Principal Investigator for the GO4KIDDS program of research.
+Dr. Perry is an established researcher and clinician, on faculty in the Clinical-Developmental Graduate Programme in the Department of Psychology, Faculty of Health, at York University.
+She has extensive research and clinical experience with children with developmental disabilities and their families, particularly children with autism.
+Dr. Perry has been a consulting psychologist for various agencies including Treatment, Research and Education for Autism and Developmental Disorders (TRE-ADD), the Toronto Partnership for Autism Services (TPAS) and the Ministry of Children and Youth Services (MCYS).
+She has served on a number of expert panels related to autism issues and on boards and committees related to psychology and behaviour analysis in Ontario.
 Her interests include clinical practice, policy work, student and professional training, as well as professional service.
-Dr. Perry will oversee all aspects of the program of research.
-In addition, she will act as a co-lead for the “Report Card” Survey and the Family Quality of Life project.
+Dr. Perry oversees all aspects of the GO4KIDDS program of research, in collaboration with the Executive and all the co-investigators.
+In particular, she is co-lead for the “Report Card” Survey and the Family Quality of Life projects.

 CO-PRINCIPAL INVESTIGATORS

 James Bebko, PhD, CPsych, is a professor in the Department of Psychology at York University, as well as a Registered Psychologist in private practice.
 He has a long-standing commitment to the field of autism and developmental disabilities, having worked with children, adolescents and families in the field for more than 25 years.
-He has been a consulting psychologist for various community agencies, providing diagnostic, assessment and consultative services directly to families.
-His research focuses on the interface between language and cognition in children with ASDs in the processing of information.
+His research focuses on how children and adults with ASDs and other disabilities use their language, memory and thinking skills to make sense of the extensive auditory and visual information surrounding us daily.
+He has been a consulting psychologist for various community agencies, and has provided diagnostic, assessment and consultative services directly to families.
 Dr. Bebko will act as a co-lead for the Social Inclusion study.

 Patricia Minnes, PhD, CPsych, is a professor in the Department of Psychology and cross appointed in the Departments of Psychiatry and Rehabilitation Therapy at Queen's University.
 She is a Clinical Psychologist whose research and practice focus on inclusion and health needs of children and adults with developmental disabilities, and well-being of families.
 She has published widely on these and related topics and is a longstanding mentor of students and clinicians in the field of developmental disabilities.
 She is also a consulting psychologist and member of an interprofessional team serving individuals with developmental disabilities and mental health/behavioural challenges and their families.
 Dr. Minnes will contribute primarily to the Social Inclusion study in addition her involvement in the “Report Card” Survey and the Family Quality of Life study.